 The U.S. sues Apple, saying it abuses its power to monopolize the smartphone market

 Apple, one of the world's richest companies, is now under fire from the U.S. government.
-The Department of Justice and 16 states filed a lawsuit against the Silicon Valley giant on Thursday, accusing the company of abusing its power as a monopoly to edge out rivals and ensure customers keep using its products.
+The Department of Justice along with 16 other state and district attorneys general filed a lawsuit against the Silicon Valley giant on Thursday, accusing the company of abusing its power as a monopoly to edge out rivals and ensure customers keep using its products.

 The heart of the lawsuit centers around claims that Apple stopped smaller companies from accessing the hardware and software in its iPhones, which led to fewer options for customers.